ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/administration/anchoring-documents.markdown

 {PANEL/}

-{PANEL: Anchor multiple documents to the same bucket as a specific document }
+{PANEL: Anchor multiple documents to the same bucket as a specific document}

 * To store a document in the same bucket as another specific document,
   use the following format for the new document's ID: